awsdocs/amazon-ses-developer-guide/doc-source/configure-email-client.md

 1. On the Thunderbird window, choose **Write**\.
 Send a test message to yourself, or to another email address that has been verified with Amazon SES\.\.

-   When you send the email, you may be prompted to enter a password\.
+   When you send the email, you might be prompted to enter a password\.
 Enter your Amazon SES SMTP password, and then select the box next to **Use Password Manager to remember this password**\.
 **Note**
-Your SMTP password is not the same as your AWS access key ID\.
+Your SMTP password isn't the same as your AWS access key ID\.
 For more information, see [Obtaining Your Amazon SES SMTP Credentials](smtp-credentials.md)\.

-   The first time you send an email using this configuration, Thunderbird may display a message stating that it was unable to connect to the server\.
+   The first time you send an email using this configuration, Thunderbird might display a message stating that it was unable to connect to the server\.
 If this message appears, click **Retry**\.

 ### \(Optional\) Part 5: Specify a Configuration Set When Sending Email<a name="configure-email-client-thunderbird-part-5"></a>

 You can configure Thunderbird so that it allows you to specify a configuration set when you send a new message\.

 **Warning**
 You modify the hidden configuration settings in Thunderbird during this procedure\.
-Changing these settings may render Thunderbird unusable\.
+Changing these settings might render Thunderbird unusable\.
 Proceed with caution\.

 **To add a configuration set header**